 However, in some instances, it is possible to inform the insurer of a proposed out-of-court settlement and get approval for the same.
 In such cases, if the insurance company agrees to the out-of-court settlement, it will also pay the sum.
 Also, if the policyholder hires a lawyer to assist with the out-of-court settlement, the insurance will pay for legal expenses too.

 A renowned building firm, KS Construction, bagged a contract for constructing a four-storey building in Pune.
 It hired architect Jayant Kumar to draw up the layout for the office.

-Once Jayant submitted the office layout plan, the construction company started the work.
-However, when the work was underway, the under-construction building fell.
-The construction company initiated an investigation, and its final report concluded that the accident happened because of the faulty office layout plan.
-Now, the construction company filed a case against Jayant for professional negligence.
+Jayant took nearly ten days to complete the task.
+After he submitted the office layout plan, the construction company started work.
+However, a few days into construction, the structure collapsed.
+Subsequently, the construction company initiated an investigation.
+And its final report concluded that the accident was the result of a faulty layout.
+Thus, the construction company filed a case against Jayant for professional negligence.

 Jayant had a professional indemnity insurance policy.
 So, when the case took a long time to reach court, he opted for an out-of-court settlement.
 Accordingly, he agreed to pay KS Construction a compensation of Rs 25 lakh.
 Thereafter, he approached the insurance company to settle this claim.